minnjung/FCAT/README.md

 You can download training and evaluation datasets from [here](https://drive.google.com/open?id=1rflmyfZ1v9cGGH0RL4qXRrKhg-8A-U9q) ([alternative link](https://drive.google.com/file/d/1-1HA9Etw2PpZ8zHd3cjrfiZa8xzbp41J/view?usp=sharing)).
 Extract the folder in the same directory as the project code.
-Thus, in that directory you must have two folders: 1) benchmark_datasets and 2) MinkLoc3D
+Thus, in that directory you must have two folders: 1) benchmark_datasets and 2) FCAT

 Before the network training or evaluation, run the below code to generate pickles with positive and negative point clouds for each anchor point cloud.